RC2630/LucasCommandLanguage/README.md

 ## Version History

+v3.7.2 - Deleting superstructs are now no longer possible.
+Also improved the display presentation of help documentation.

 v3.7.1 - Fixed a bug from the previous update (and added an interesting puzzle example file called `"abcdefgPuzzle.txt"`)

 v3.7 - Added the ability for structs to reference its superstruct's string representation in its own string representation